wkdalswns0427/RPi-pico-utility/README.md

 input : "no_of_sens,sensorno1,time1,sensorno2,time2" seperated by comma

-connect (may need usb connection, automatic init nor resolved)
+connect (need usb connection, automatic init not resolved)

 - RPi(GPIO27,GPIO28) and PICO1(GPIO5, GPIO4)
 - RPi(GPIO32,GPIO33) and PICO2(GPIO5, GPIO4)

 turn on "Thonny" on raspberry pi

-- open 'main.py' and run
+- open 'main.py' from pico and run (repeat for another pico)
-- type in sensor no & time on terminal
+- type in sensor no & time according to protocol on terminal

 single sensor